jackwilsdon/Topic/README.md

  - `json=[true/false]` - Should the data be returned in JSON format? **Note**: If data is not returned in JSON format, count will be ignored.
 Default: `true`.
  - `count=[number]` - Set the number of topics to be retuned (JSON only).
 Default: `1`.

+A list of topics is stored in `topics.txt`.
+I'd reccomend modifying this list before using it, as the one provided does not contain many.

 Example
 -------
 **Query**